dotnet/templating/README.md

 ```

 - There is no guarantee that **master** is the current working branch.
-  - It is recommended that you check with the team to insure you are working from the correct branch.
+  - It is recommended that you check with the team to ensure you are developing or building from the correct branch.

 Step 3:
 - Open up a command prompt and navigation to the root of your source code.
 - Run the setup script.
      - **Windows:** [setup.cmd](https://github.com/dotnet/templating/blob/master/setup.cmd)
      - **Mac/Linux**: [setup.sh](https://github.com/dotnet/templating/blob/master/setup.sh)
-- When running the setup script, the existing built in command `dotnet new` will be preserved.
+- When running the setup script, the existing built-in command `dotnet new` will be preserved.
 A new command `dotnet new3` will be enabled which allows you to create
 files with the latest Template Engine.
 - Closing your console window or "session" will destroy your current instance of `dotnet new3`.
-  - The next a console window is opened, you will again need to run the setup script.
+  - The next time a console window is opened, you will again need to run the setup script.

 Step 4:
  - That's it!
 Now you can run `dotnet new3`.